-Repurchase of Shares: During the year ended December 31, 2021, the Company repurchased approximately 2.5 million shares for a total cost of \$200.1 million.
-The maximum number of shares that may be purchased under the Company's stock repurchase program was 515,797 shares at December 31, 2021.
-From January 1, 2022 through February 16, 2022, the Company repurchased approximately 0.3 million shares for a total cost of \$30.5 million.
-On January 27, 2022, the Company's Board of Directors approved the addition of three million shares to the Company's existing share repurchase program.
+Repurchase of Shares: During the year ended December 31, 2022, the Company repurchased approximately 5.0 million shares for a total cost of \$397.0 million.
+The maximum remaining number of shares that may be repurchased under the Company's stock repurchase program was 1,533,371 shares at December 31, 2022.